jevarlec/EPICS-major-mode/README.md

 * `C-c C-;` - epics-retrace-link: Retrace the last followed link
 * `C-c h r` - epics-describe-record: Find record type under cursor and display record reference
 * `C-c h h` - epics-open-reference: Ask user what reference file to open
+* `C-c C-l` - epics-next-record: Put point at the record type of the next record block
+* `C-c C-h` - epics-previous-record: Put point at the record type of the previous record block
+* `C-c C-j` - epics-next-value: Put point at the next value
+* `C-c C-k` - epics-previous-value: Put point at the previous value